tteduits/DA-ASC/readme.md

 - **Mixup**: Creating synthetic examples by blending two instances together.

 ## Model Training
-For the classification task, I have fine-tuned both **BERT** and **RoBERTa** models to achieve accurate sentiment predictions for each aspect in the reviews.
+For the classification task, we have fine-tuned both **BERT** and **RoBERTa** models to achieve accurate sentiment predictions for each aspect in the reviews.

 ## SemEval Folder
 The **SemEval** folder contains the code necessary to: